 An Extended Day & Year

-Our 9 1/2 hour school day and 11 month school year provides the time for our boys to bring their academic skills to grade level and often well beyond, preparing them for success in the most rigorous of college-preparatory high schools in the Mid-Atlantic region.
+Our 9 1/2 hour school day and 11 month school year provides the time for our boys to be prepared for success in the most rigorous of college-preparatory high schools in the Mid-Atlantic region.

 Caring Teachers & Mentors

 The Academy's approach flows from the centuries-old tradition of Jesuit education centering on the care of the unique and entire person of each student - Cura Personalis.
 The Academy's size enables each teacher to know their students individually, creating a safe and nurturing place of learning and lifelong friendships.

 Many students arrive at the Academy with academic skills one to two years below grade level, as measured by the Iowa Test of Basic Skills administered as part of their admissions process.
 When they graduate three years later, our students place at grade level or often significantly higher on the same test.

 Our signature Graduate Support Program mentors and supports our students beginning with high school admissions and follows them with twice a year visits at their school and monitoring of their grades and performance.
 Graduate Support services continue into college with resources to guide continued success including free SAT Prep classes, college tours, and annual seminars including support with college financial aid applications.

 Our Graduates' Alma Maters Include: